 - As you begin your speech, acknowledge the Toastmaster and the audience ( Toastmaster and guests).

-- When finishing your speech, wait for the Toastmaster to return to the lectern, then return to your seat.
+- When finished with your speech, wait for the Toastmaster to return to the lectern, shake his/her hand, then return to your seat.

-During the evaluation of your speech, listen intently for helpful hits that will assist in building better future talks.
+During the evaluation of your speech, listen intently for helpful hints that will assist in building better future talks.
 Pay attention to suggestions from other members.

 After the meeting:

-- Get your manual from your evaluator.
+- Get your manual from your Evaluator.
 At this time discuss any questions you may have concerning your evaluation to clarify any misinterpretations.
 If you had someone record your speech, ask your Evaluator if they can go over the recording with you.

 - Have the Vice-President of Education (or other current Club Officer if you are the Vice President of Education) initial the Project Completion Record in the back of your manual.